 Unless you plan to breed your cat, the best thing you can do is get her spayed.
 She won't go through heat cycles, she won't get pregnant accidentally if she gets outdoors, she won't be attracting unwanted male cats that have the tendency to spray everywhere and yowl a lot, and SHE won't be yowling because of heat cycles.

 I am so sorry for you and know how hard this one must be.
 I normally take all my cats to the vet when they are 4-5 months old and have them fixed right away.
 This avoids the problems you are having right now with the female cats and also stops the male cats from spraying in your home.
 Cats are in heat for around a month and she is basically at the end of her heat which should last between 1 to 2 weeks longer.
-You can try to call the vet to see if they can suggest some sort of pill you can give her to help her out.
-I had a neighbor who did not want to fix her cat and so she gave her a pill one a month.
-I find out it is better to just fix them and they are a lot happier.

 Cats are much happier when they are spayed.
 I spay my kittens at about 5 and a half months.
 If they are spayed when they are younger they have a much lower incidence of cancer when they are older.
+They bounce back quickly from the surgery.
+Many rescues and Humane Societies can help you find funding if that is an issue.

 Our kitten went into heat at about 5 months and she was very affectionate, which was strange as she was a feral stray and was scared of everyone at the time.
 She also meowed a lot, which was also unusual.